apache/airflow/docs/howto/connection/index.rst

 Airflow uses `Fernet <https://github.com/fernet/spec/>`__ to encrypt passwords in the connection configuration.
 It guarantees that a password encrypted using it cannot be manipulated or read without the key.

-For information on configuring Fernet, look at :ref:`Generating a Connection URI <security/fernet>`.
+For information on configuring Fernet, look at :ref:`security/fernet`.

 Connection Types
 ----------------